-Changes to information systems, applications or networks shall be reviewed by ECNI IT and approved by the Programme Director for Finance, Administration and Personnel.
+Changes to information systems, applications or networks shall be reviewed by CRC's IT support providers T and approved by the Programme Director for Finance, Administration and Personnel.

 5.19.
 Installation of Software

 The organisation shall ensure that all software is properly licensed and approved by the Programme Director for Finance, Administration and Personnel.
 Users shall not install software on the organisation's property without permission from the Programme Director for Finance, Administration and Personnel.
 Users breaching this requirement may be subject to disciplinary action.